threefoldtech/web3gw/manual/src/server/sal.md

 - Transer an amount of Eth from the loaded account to the destination.
 The transaction ID is returned.

 ```
+Transfer struct {
+	Amount      string `json:"amount"` // how much should be transfered
+	Destination string `json:"destination"` // the eth public address of the destination account
+    Asset       string `json:"asset"` // the asset to transfer to the destination account, default will be eth
+}
 func (c *Client) Transfer(args Transfer) (string, error)
 ```